-It is a 'most dangerous game' trying to apply logic to the most illogical of all killers, but some things the Zodiac Killer did were logical.
-His attempt to remove fingerprints from the inside of taxicab, including the compartment area and the driver side door were born out of logic, he did not want to get caught.
-So is it possible the removal of the wallet and keys were taken from the scene for the exact same reason, they harbored his fingerprints.
-We know that the three teenagers from across the street thought they saw the murderer searching through the victims pockets and this in all likelihood is correct, as Paul Stine's wallet had been taken.
+It is a 'most dangerous game' trying to apply logic to the most illogical of killer's, but some things the Zodiac Killer did were logical.
+His attempt to remove fingerprints from the inside of taxicab, including the compartment area, along with both exterior doors, were born out of logic, because he did not want to get caught.
+So is it possible that the removal of the wallet and keys were taken from the scene for the exact same reason, they harbored his fingerprints.
+We know that the three teenagers from across the street thought they saw the murderer searching through the victim's pockets, and this in all likelihood is correct, as Paul Stine's wallet had been taken.

-We have conjectured that after killing Paul Stine at the Washington and Maple Street intersection not everything went to plan and with the taxicab motioning forward out of control, the Zodiac Killer had seconds to react, by accessing the front section of the car and setting the taxicab back on track.
+We have considered that after killing Paul Stine at the Washington and Maple Street intersection, not everything went to plan and with the taxicab motioning forward out of control, the Zodiac Killer had seconds to react, by accessing the front section of the vehicle and setting the taxicab back on track.
 It is here things may have unfolded slightly differently to the previous analysis, albeit not much.
 It was to be the very reason he took both the wallet and the keys one block later.
 Although this is sheer conjecture , it again fits with the known facts.
 When the Zodiac Killer attempted to regain control of the errant taxicab at the Washington and Maple Street intersection, the car may have stalled, and he was forced to restart the engine.
 His fingerprints were now in evidence and the rest is history.